dmx-systems/dmx-documentation/docs/user.rst

 Open the search and create dialog.
 Enter a name for the new topicmap, e.g. "Our Geomap".
-In the topic type selection choose "Topicmap".
+In the topic type selector choose "Topicmap".
 Underneath it you can now choose the type of topicmap you want to add.
 Select "Geomap" and press "Create".

 .. image:: _static/add-geomap.jpg

-Open the topicmap selection in the upper toolbar and select your newly created geomap.
+Open the topicmap selector in the upper toolbar and select your newly created geomap.
 The map is displayed with all items you assigned an address to.

 .. image:: _static/topic-map-selection.jpg